Research & Development (R&D)

 - It allows us develop and deliver more effective ways of looking after our patients

-- Encouraging our clinical staff to ask questions, to develop research strategies to address them and to contribute to local, regional, national and international research studies will allow our healthcare workforce to reach its full potential.
-A culture of research in any NHS organisation empowers its staff to think critically and facilitates innovation
+- It encourages our clinical staff to ask questions, to develop research strategies to address them and to contribute to local, regional, national and international research studies will allow our healthcare workforce to reach its full potential.
+A culture of research in any NHS organisation empowers its staff to think critically and facilitates innovation.

 - It provides income generation through innovation to support the development of research capability and the translation of research findings into improvements in patient care

-- The Government is committed to the promotion and conduct of research as a core NHS role, recognising that this is an integral component of its strategy to “improve the health and wealth of the nation”.
+- The Government is committed to the promotion and conduct of research as a core NHS role, recognising that this is an integral component of its strategy to support research and innovation to maximise health and economic productivity

 Our Trust is committed to providing an open and transparent service for the patient population we serve.
 Along with the Governments Plan for Growth (published in March 2011) we are required to publish data related to our research activity.
 We will publish data on all Clinical Trials that have received NHS Permission since April 2014.